Skhmt/tapic/README.md

 ### To Do (as of 2 March 2017)

 * Transition whispers from irc/ws to pub/sub
-* Finish Communities
+* Communities endpoint
-* Finish Channel Feed
+* Channel Feed endpoint
-* Update bits pub/sub
 * Option for message length limit check
 * Option for messages / 30 seconds limit check